Welcome to the Town of Taghkanic

 Taghkanic Community Fridge

-Free-fridge guidelinesThe fridge is open 24 hours a day, 7 days a week.
+Free-fridge guidelinesThe community fridge is open 24 hours a day, 7 days a week.
 You can't miss it - the cheery yellow building sits alongside the back door of Town Hall.
-The fridge and pantry are stocked with all manner of foods, including meals prepared by West Taghkanic Diner and Columbia County Recovery Kitchen.
+The fridge and pantry are stocked with all manner of foods, including meals prepared by Columbia County Recovery Kitchen.

-Donations made directly to the Fridge (either through VENMO (@taghkanicfridge) or by dropping a donation in the box inside Town Hall) are NOT tax deductible.
+Here are three ways to donate directly to the Fridge: Venmo (@taghkanicfridge); PayPal (@TaghkanicFridge); or drop a donation in the box at Town Hall.
+Donations are NOT tax deductible.
 However, if you'd like your donation to be tax deductible, OR if you have a matching donation program through your employer and would like to double your impact, you can make a donation to the Purpose Cooperative.
 The Purpose Cooperative is a 501c3 through which we receive our Shared Plate stipend.
 You can send a check to Purpose Cooperative, 95 Main Street #546, Philmont, NY 12565 and ask that it be earmarked for the Taghkanic Fridge.

 Official Town Newsletter